RNGDet: Road Network Graph Detection by Transformer in Aerial Images: The Proposed Approach

-Taking $N$ candidate vertex queries $Q=\{q_i\}_{i=1}^N$ as input, the transformer decoder directly predicts $N$ vertex embeddings.
-Each embedding encodes the valid probability and coordinates of a vertex.
+Taking $N$ vertex queries $Q=\{q_i\}_{i=1}^N$ as input, the transformer decoder directly predicts $N$ vertex embeddings encoding the valid probability and coordinates of vertices.
+Each vertex query is a learned embedding, which could be treated as a slot used by RNGDet to make the prediction of one vertex.
+Thus the number of vertex queries $N$ must be larger than the largest number of vertices needed to be predicted.
 After filtering out vertices with low probability, we obtain $M (M\leq N)$ valid vertices that are adjacent to $v_t$ as a set $\mathcal{V}=\{v_{t+1}^i\}_{i=1}^M$.
-If $M=0$, RNGDet pops a new candidate initial vertex from $S$ and repeats the above process; if $M=1$, the agent moves to the predicted coordinate and repeats the above process; if $M>1$, the agent pushes all the predicted vertices into set $S$, pops one vertex from set $S$ and then repeats the above process.
-When $S$ is empty, RNGDet stops and outputs the final road network graph.
-The overview pseudocode of our system is shown in Alg. \ref{alg1}.
-The system diagram of RNGDet is visualized in Fig. \ref{system diagram}.
+If $M=0$, RNGDet pops a new candidate initial vertex from $C$ and repeats the above process; if $M=1$, the agent moves to the predicted coordinate and repeats the above process; if $M>1$, the agent pushes all the predicted vertices into set $C$, pops one vertex from set $C$ and then repeats the above process.
+When $C$ is empty, RNGDet stops and outputs the final road network graph.
+The overall pseudocode of our system is shown in Alg. \ref{alg1}.
+The system diagram of RNGDet is displayed in Fig. \ref{system diagram}.